hivetech/dna/README.md

 DNA is a community-driven compilation of dotfiles and projects, aimed at creating the most awesome and powerful development environment.
-We use it here a Hivetech to setup fresh new machines and provide our [hivelab charm](https://github.com/hivetech/cells/tree/master/precise/hivelab) for the Unide project.
+We use it here at Hivetech to setup fresh new machines and provide our [hivelab charm](https://github.com/hivetech/cells/tree/master/precise/hivelab) for the Unide project.

 Installation is performed through famous configuration managers like ansible and [salt](http://saltstack.com/community.html) (currently focused on [ansible](www.ansibleworks.com)) as they obviously play nicely with a dotfiles repository and allow you to configure in seconds thousands of machines, as well as simply your beloved local one.

 It is designed to be plugin-friendly: A new awesome, github featured project you discovered for your environment ?
 Star it and just plug